 If a fit-out is shiny and new it may add some value to the sale, but this is rare in the sale of established businesses and is more common in new businesses that have failed.
-In the case of a failed business there is no profit and only a recent fit-out to sell, which may realise a quarter of its set-up cost.
+In the case of a failed business there is no profit and only a recent fit-out to sell, which may realise half to a quarter of its set-up cost.

 Generally speaking, a well-established business that can be purchased as an investment and which does not require a constant presence of a skilled owner, is worth much more than a business which is not able to sustain itself without the owner’s constant care and attention, because it can be purchased by an investor, as distinct from an operator.
 Here the Laws of Supply and Demand reverse.
 At any one time in Australia there may be 300 of these for sale and potentially thousands of MasterChef and My Kitchen Rules viewers who fancy owning a restaurant or other hospitality business.
-We would add a further one times multiple of EBIT to the base valuation to establish the value of a business which could be purchased as a passive investment.
+We would add a further one or two times multiple of EBIT to the base valuation to establish the value of a business which could be purchased as a passive investment.

 Potential for growth of revenue and profit into the foreseeable future